janlisec/CorMID/README.md

 ![](man/figures/README-exmpl1_plot-1.png)<!-- -->

+Instead of labeling the mass spectrum with actual ion masses, **CorMID** unifies the annotation for all molecules with respect to the largest adduct, in APCI usually the \[M+H\]+, which is labeled as M+0.
+Other peaks are labeled indicating the approximate mass difference to \[M+H\]+ in Dalton as M+1, M+2, etc.

-Assuming that you have measured these intensities in your experiment, the main function of **CorMID** can estimate the underlying *MID* and *r* for you:
+Assuming that you have measured the above intensities in your experiment, the main function of **CorMID** can estimate the underlying *MID* and *r* for you:

 ``` r
 # disentangle the adduct ratios and true isotopologue distribution (enrichment) from the above test data